mediar-ai/screenpipe/examples/typescript/pipe-tagging-activity/README.md

 think of it like this:

+screenpipe data -> your pipe like "AI annotate" or "send to salesforce"

+a more dev-friendly explanation:

-📺🎙️ | AI tag | notion update
+screenpipe | AI tag | notion update

 or

-📺🎙️ | AI tag | slack send report
+screenpipe | AI tag | slack send report

 or

-📺🎙️ | fill salesforce
+screenpipe | fill salesforce

 or

-📺🎙️ | logs daily
+screenpipe | logs daily

 basically it would read, process, annotate, analyse, summarize, send, your data customisable to your desire, effortlessly